WhatsApp Beta for PC starts testing function to edit sent messages - How smart Technology changing lives

-This year, WhatsApp started releasing important new features in the application, increasing the privacy of messenger users with the implementation of new features aimed at conversations and account security, such as the possibility to delete messages for everyone within 36 hours, for example.
+This year, WhatsApp started to launch important new features in the application, increasing the privacy of messenger users with the implementation of new features aimed at conversations and account security, such as the possibility to delete messages for everyone within 36 hours, for example.

 In addition to the new features, leaks also show that Meta (formerly Facebook) is committed to announcing more tools soon, such as blocking screenshots in single-view messages and the ability to hide the phone number for businesses.